 - Am I the copyright holder of my own work?

 When you create a work as a University of Twente student, you are the copyright holder as long as the work is an expression of your own ideas, thoughts or feelings, and as long as the work has an original character of its own and your personal stamp.
-When you created the work with others, you are joint copyright holders.
-And when the work is an expression of your teacher’s or a company’s ideas, you are not the copyright holder.
+If you created the work with others, you are joint copyright holders.
+And if the work is an expression of your teacher’s or a company’s ideas, you are not the copyright holder.

 When you create a work as a University of Twente teacher or researcher that is in line with the work you were employed for, the University of Twente is the copyright holder of that work.
 There is one exception: UT authors are the copyright holders of their scientific manuscripts.

 The rules and regulations are clear when it concerns scientific publications, but more complex when it concerns teaching materials, inventions and possible patents, and software.
-Please contact the university’s legal advisors (Dutch page) in those cases.
+Please contact the university’s legal advisors in those cases.

 - How to abide by copyrights of other people's work